 Basilica di Superga

-On an impressive hill overlooking the historic town of Turin and the sparkling River Po, the Basilica di Superga is a superb feat of engineering, matched only by the breathtaking views it offers onto the Italian countryside.
+One of the most unusual things to do near Turin is to head up to the Basilica di Superga.
+On an impressive hill overlooking the historic town of Turin and the sparkling River Po, the Basilica di Superga is a superb feat of engineering, whose beauty is matched only by the breathtaking views it offers onto the Italian countryside.

 Fetta di Polenta